- Division of Fisheries and Wildlife

 - Prohibit hunting contests for predators and furbearers.

-- Prohibit “wanton waste” of all wildlife taken during regulated hunting and trapping seasons.
+- Prohibit “wanton waste” of game animals and birds taken during regulated hunting and trapping seasons.

 - Change harvest reporting requirements for fox and coyote to be reported within 48 hours, consistent with current reporting requirements for deer, turkey, and bear.

-The Fisheries and Wildlife Board voted to hold a public hearing on MassWildlife’s recommendations.
-Details about the public hearing and proposed regulatory language will be available soon on Mass.gov/MassWildlife-Public-Hearings.
+The Fisheries and Wildlife Board voted to hold public hearings on MassWildlife’s recommendations.
+Public hearings will be held at two locations:

 - Fulfills one of MassWildlife’s core functions to develop and maintain hunting, fishing, and trapping opportunities in Massachusetts.